 Canon G9 X Mark II vs G9X

 The Canon PowerShot G9 X Mark II and the Canon PowerShot G9 X are two digital cameras that were revealed to the public, respectively, in January 2017 and October 2015.
 Both the G9X Mark II and the G9X are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixels.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon G9 X Mark II||Canon G9 X|